sajorgee/theia/packages/task/README.md

 *label*: a unique string that identifies the task.
 That's what's shown to the user, when it's time to chose one task configuration to run.

 *type*: determines what type of process will be used to execute the task.
 Can be "process" or "shell".
-Terminal processes can be shown in Theia's frontend, in a terminal widget.
-Raw processes are run without their output being shown.
+"Shell" processes' output can be shown in Theia's frontend, in a terminal widget.
+If type set as "process" then task will be run without their output being shown.

 *cwd*: the current working directory, in which the task's command will execute.
 This is the equivalent of doing a "cd" to that directory, on the command-line, before running the command.
 This can contain the variable *${workspaceFolder}*, which will be replaced at execution time by the path of the current workspace.
 If left undefined, will by default be set to workspace root.